 5- Breath of Fire V: Dragon Quarter

 What happens when a series infamous for lack of innovation tries to change something.
-Apparently, they go for a complete overhaul ,and get a lot of fan backlash as a return.
-Breath of Fire V couldn't be any different game if it tried.
-Besides the post-apocalyptic setting, which already is a huge departure, the game's design was very different and had a lot of polarizing features.
+Apparently, they go for a complete overhaul and get a lot of fan backlash as a return.
+Breath of Fire V couldn't be any different game to its predecessors if it tried.
+Besides the post-apocalyptic setting, which may not be as huge a departure as you may think, the game's design was very different and had a lot of polarizing features.

 First, the game was actually designed to be played several times.
 Its ridiculously hard, and had no opportunity for grinding.
 In fact, the game was designed so that you fail, and have to redo the game from the start.
-Because of its great difficulties, many times would will need to use the Dragon transformation to win.
-However, using your dragon powers advance a timer, that once ends finishes the game and forces your to restart.
-Every-time you restart, you actually start learning more about the world though, and you get your experience and stuff.
+Because of its great difficulties, many times, you will need to use the Dragon transformation to win.
+However, using your dragon powers advance a timer, that once ends kills the characters and finishes the game, forcing you to restart.
+Every-time you restart, you actually start learning more about the world though, and you get some of your experience and loot.

-It was a radical departure for the series, and despite getting really good reviews, it didn't fare well because of that.
+It was a radical departure for the series, and despite getting decent reviews, it didn't fare well because of that.
 To this day, I maintain that BoFV is criminally underrated.
-It forces you to learn the combat system, and forces you to do well in.
+It forces you to learn its combat system and forces you to get good at it.
 Sure, it has its bumps and flaws, but it is a different game.
-I wish the setting was explored more in video games, as an under ground post-apocalypse setting seems really cool.
+I wish the setting was explored more in video games, as an underground post-apocalypse setting seems really cool.

 Unfortunately, the low commercial reception of the game may have contributed to the decline of the series, as no new game has been released since.

 Most of these games were mini-games that were originally included in the core games, expanded, and sold for older mobiles.
 Specifically, Capcom released 4 of these mini-games, with three of them being tied to BoF4.
 However, the latest mobile game is titled Breath of Fire 6 and is supposed to be the next main title in the series.